How to Finish Your Mixes – A Step By Step Guide

 Before I can finish the sentence, he dashes back into the room, leash in mouth, head cocked to one side and his eyes clearly saying “Walk?”

-That’s how I finish a mix, and even if you don’t have a dog to keep you company, you can still follow the steps to make your mixes translate.
+That’s how you can finish your mix, and even if you don’t have a dog to keep you company, you can still follow the steps to make your mixes translate.

 Like Andrew Scheps (Adele, Metallica, Jay-Z, Red Hot Chili Peppers) says,